-You should tell us about your partners (both formal and informal), including partnerships with government, CoCs, nonprofits, and other service providers who support youth.
+You should tell us about your partners (both formal and informal), including partnerships with government, continuums of care (CoCs), nonprofits, and other service providers who support youth.
 You must describe how you coordinate with those partners to ensure youth have access to community resources.